verachell/English-word-lists-parts-of-speech-approximate/README.md

 **Counjunctions** were parsed by selecting words in the Parts of Speech Word Book indicated by an C code.
 This was a small list, so I was able to inspect all of it manually.
 I deleted some words that would not have worked well here or were not in common usage (e.g. `whither`).

+I obtained **Prepositions** by selecting words in the Parts of Speech Word Book indicated by a P code.
+This was a small list, so I was able to inspect all of it manually.
+I deleted some words that would not have worked well in present-day fiction or were not in common usage (e.g. `ere`, `circa`).

 ## Credits
 - `british-english` and `american-english` dictionaries from the [SCOWL/aspell package](http://wordlist.aspell.net/) via the standard Debian package manager.
 See also [https://metadata.ftp-master.debian.org/changelogs//main/s/scowl/scowl_7.1-1_copyright](https://metadata.ftp-master.debian.org/changelogs//main/s/scowl/scowl_7.1-1_copyright)
 - [Part-of-Speech II by Grady Ward](http://www.gutenberg.org/ebooks/3203) 2002 at Project Gutenberg.